Iran lawmakers reject Rouhani answers on economic woes - Journal du Cameroun

 – ‘Palace of wishes’ –

-Rouhani sought to shift the blame to the administration of US President Donald Trump, saying: “We will not allow a bunch of anti-Iranians who have gathered in the White House to conspire against us.”
+“We will not allow a bunch of anti-Iranians who have gathered in the White House to conspire against us,” Rouhani vowed.

-But most Iranians blame their own government for failing to capitalise on the nuclear deal while it had the chance, and for raising people’s expectations without delivering results.
+But most Iranians blame the government for failing to capitalise on the nuclear deal.

-“You created a palace of wishes called the JCPOA,” said Mojtaba Zolnour, an MP for the shrine city of Qom, using the technical name for the nuclear deal.
+“You created a palace of wishes called the JCPOA,” said Mojtaba Zolnour, an MP for the religious centre of Qom, using the technical name for the nuclear deal.

 “With one kick from Trump, this palace was demolished, and you didn’t have an alternative,” he said.